Cat Breeds in Australia

 Siamese cats are very talkative, intelligent and sociable.
 They have a loud and deep voice and enjoy talking and chatting with their owners.
 They are often described as similar to dogs because of their fondness for playing games such as fetch and affection that is completely different than other cats.

 Siamese cats are sporty and smart and they need lots of toys in order to keep their physical and mental health occupied.
-You should never leave her without giving her something to play with, or she will find the different way to occupy your house.
+You should never leave her without giving her something to play with, or she will find a different way to occupy your house.

 Common Siamese Conditions and Diseases